-In the very first chapter of "The 48 Laws of Power," author Robert Greene suggests that this may be the most important law of them all.
+In the very first chapter of "The 48 Laws of Power," author Robert Greene suggests that this may be the most important law of them all: Never outshine the master.

 "Always make those above you feel comfortably superior.
 In your desire to please or impress them, do not go too far in displaying your talents or you might accomplish the opposite – inspire fear and insecurity.
 Make your masters appear more brilliant than they are, and you will attain the heights of power." – Robert Greene

 Example of Breaking the Law To Never Outshine the Master

 Greene uses King Louis XIV as an example to make his point that we should be careful of how much we show off.
 King Louis’ longtime financial advisor was afraid that he had lost favor with the king when he didn’t get a promotion.
 To get back into the king’s good graces, Galileo hosted the most phenomenal party at his new fancy chateaux.
 The party was a hit, and although King Louis was the guest of honor, he was, unfortunately, not impressed.